xyteam/xyPlatform/README.md

 ###### Main purpose
 The main purpose of this project is to create an E2E automation environment.
 In this environment the Ubuntu system can act as the main driver, and the Windows VMs can act as the remote PC clients.

 The idea behind this automation environment is, we can use Ubuntu X environments to simulate people, where each X environment simulates one person.
-Multiple X environment can be sprawn by using virutal frame buffer (Xvfb).
+Multiple X environment can be spawn by using virtual frame buffer (Xvfb).
 Inside each X environment Sikuli can be used to see the X screen, and RobotJS can be used to control the keyboard and mouse.

 In addition to the Sikuli and and RobotJS control, other network tunnels can also be created to further control the remote PCs.
 For example, SSHFS can be used to access remote file systems, and Selenium Webdriver can be used to control remote PC browsers.

 Using this project we are able to achieve 1 Core + 1G RAM per X environment and 2 Core + 1G RAM per Windows VM, meaning, an Amazon EC2 Linux host with 16 logical cores and 30G RAM (c4.4xlarge) can run 16x virtual X environments inside a Docker instance, and a physical PC with 4x8 cores and 32G RAM can run 16x Windows VMs.

 ###### Other General Purpose
 Besides an E2E automation environment, the Ubuntu VMs in this project can also be use for other general purposes.
-Many useful features suppported on the Ubuntu OS are accounted for and can be used directly.
+Many useful features supported on the Ubuntu OS are accounted for and can be used directly.
 Namely:
 * Java/JDK (oracle java v1.8.0)
 * Node.js and NPM (node v8.11.4 LTS and npm 5.6.0)
 * Python (v2.7 and v3.x)